DataDog/datadog-lambda-go/README.md

 ## Usage

-Datadog needs to be able to read context from the incoming Lambda event, in order to enable distributed tracing.
+Datadog needs to be able to read headers from the incoming Lambda event, in order to add datadog metadata to the go context.
 Wrap your lambda handler like so.

 ```go